conduition/conduition.io/source/_posts/isogenies-intro.md

 <img src="/images/isogenies/naive.svg">

 This results in very succinct keys and signatures.
-Keys are simply elliptic curves, which have very compact representations (as small as one scalar), and signatures are simply isogenies, which as I mentioned earlier can be compressed down to two elliptic curve points, which themselves can be compressed further if the isogeny has [_smooth_](https://en.wikipedia.org/wiki/Smooth_number) degree.
+Keys are simply elliptic curves, which have very compact representations (as small as one scalar), and signatures are simply isogenies, which as I mentioned earlier can be compressed down to individual points on a curve, which themselves can be compressed further if the isogeny has [_smooth_](https://en.wikipedia.org/wiki/Smooth_number) degree.

 Take care though, this naive scheme will be insecure.
 On one hand, yes, this procedure _does_ prove the signer knew $\varphi_{\text{sk}}$ - She would've never been able to compute $\text{End}(E_{\text{chl}})$ otherwise.
 In cryptographic parlance, the proof is _sound._